dudek-j/KeebMap/README.md

 ## Support

-If you wish to support further development and feel extra awesome, you can do so [here](paypal.me/keebmap).
+If you wish to support further development and feel extra awesome, you can [make a donation](https://paypal.me/keebmap) through Paypal.